ClementNerma/Rave/README.md

 ## Please note this language is not finished yet ; some features could and WILL be added, modified or removed at anytime.
 It's still a draft at this point and no feature or syntax is frozen.

+## State of the project

+Currently, the SilverNight programming language, as well as all its resources, including the books, tutorials, examples, build tools, toolchain, etc. are in a state of **draft**.
+This means no feature, part of the syntax, native resource or anything is frozen.
+The whole project can and will be modified without any delay, it is not suitable for everything else than an experimental use.

+[The Hybrid Book](https://silvernight.netlify.com/docs/book/hybrid.html) as well as the build tools of the language were made to be maintanable and will certainly be re-used in the final version.
+Their purpose is to give a preview, while not finished, of what the language will be.

+**Commit policy:** When an idea is added to the project, it is very shortly tested, then implemented in the repository, most of the time in The Hybrid Book.
+Sometimes it will simply be removed in a few hours or a few days because of a problem with it, like its unmaintanability in the long term.
+Major and breaking updates often occurs, as the language is not fully designed yet.
+Please keep this in mind.

 ## Installation

 The compiler isn't ready yet, so there is no way currently to install it.